-On 26 March 2019 the company entered into an unsecured revolving credit agreement ("the Credit Agreement") with a syndicate of banking institutions.
-The Credit Agreement became effective on 29 March 2019.
-The Credit Agreement provides for total commitments of \$5 billion, which may be increased to up to \$6.5 billion subject to receipt of additional commitments and satisfaction of customary conditions.
-In connection with the effectiveness of the Credit Agreement, each of Praxair and Linde AG terminated their respective existing revolving credit agreements disclosed in the table above.
+On 26 March 2019, Linde plc and certain of its subsidiaries have entered into an unsecured revolving credit agreement (the "Credit Agreement") with Bank of America, N.A., as administrative agent (the "Administrative Agent") and a syndicate of banking institutions as lenders.
+The Credit Agreement became effective on 29 March 2019 and provides for total commitments of \$5 billion which may be increased to up to \$6.5 billion subject to receipt of additional commitments and satisfaction of customary conditions.
+The Credit Agreement does not contain a financial maintenance covenant.
+The commitments will expire on 26 March 2024, however, the company has the option to request two one-year extensions of the expiration date.
+Any such extension will be subject to approval by the extending lenders.
+In connection with the effectiveness of the Credit Agreement, each of Praxair and Linde AG terminated their respective existing revolving credit agreements.
+As of the date of this Report, the Credit Agreement has no usage outstanding.